tyronbyrd/Crypto-Singer-C-/README.md

 3. A C++ compiler that supports C++11 standard or higher (e.g., GCC, Clang, MSVC)
 4. FluidSynth library
 5. SFML library
-6. A SoundFont file (e.g., 'Rhodes EPs Plus-v2.4.sf2') for use with FluidSynth
+6. A SoundFont file (e.g., 'Rhodes EPs Plus-v2.4.sf2') for use with FluidSynth.
+You can download the soundfont at https://sites.google.com/site/soundfonts4u/ just ctl+f 'Rhodes EPs Plus-v2.4.sf2' and download this one and then create a directory and copy past its path into the path variable.
+You can try other soundfonts too, just link the path accordingly.

 Installation